Active Learning for Planet Habitability Classification under Extreme Class Imbalance: Data and Methods

 Importantly, these labels should not be interpreted as ground truth indicators of actual habitability.
 As emphasized in the HWC documentation \citep{HWC2025}, the criteria used to define habitability rely on simplified models (e.g., \citet{SchulzeMakuch2011, Kopparapu2014}), incomplete measurements, and assumptions about atmospheric composition and planetary structure.
-Consequently, some positively-labeled planets may ultimately prove uninhabitable, while others currently labeled as non-inhabitable could later be revised.
+Consequently, some positively-labeled planets may ultimately prove uninhabitable, while others currently labeled as non-inhabitable could later be revised as new observations and improved models become available.
 The labels therefore represent heuristic, literature-based assessments rather than definitive physical classifications.
-This inherent uncertainty motivates the use of ML models and AL strategies that can operate effectively under label noise, class imbalance, and evolving understanding.
+In later sections, we explicitly assess the extent to which model predictions align with independent, physically motivated proxy metrics.
+This uncertainty motivates the use of ML models and AL strategies that can operate effectively under label noise and class imbalance.